Key takeaways:

 If you think you have a lump in the upper abdomen, visit your healthcare practitioner.
 However, a lump might not be apparent to you and will only be found during a routine physical exam.

 Your healthcare practitioner will ask you to get a few tests.
-These may include blood tests, urinalysis, biopsy, and imaging tests like a CT (computed tomography) scan, and MRI (magnetic resonance imaging) scan.
+These may include blood tests, urinalysis, biopsy, and imaging tests like a CT (computed tomography) scan or MRI (magnetic resonance imaging) scan22,23.

 Stay Ahead of Health Issues With Proactive Screenings

 Early screening may give you a better chance of a good prognosis.
-So, we designed the ezra Full Body, a full-body screening service that scans up to 13 organs for potential cancer.
-The ezra Full Body Plus scans up to 14 organs.
+The Ezra Full Body is a full-body screening service that scans up to 13 organs for potential cancer.

-You also get a 45-minute follow-up consultation with a Medical Provider to walk you through your easy-to-interpret ezra Report, and a personal Care Advisor to answer questions you may have throughout your ezra experience.
+As part of this service, you will get a 45-minute follow-up consultation with a medical provider to walk you through your easy-to-interpret Ezra report, and a personal care advisor to answer questions you may have throughout your Ezra experience.

-Our scans are fast, reliable, accurate and put you in an advantageous position with regards to your health.
+Our scans are fast, reliable, and accurate and put you in an advantageous position with regard to your health.

 *Disclaimer: The information provided in this article is not intended to diagnose or recommend a specific medical treatment and should not be relied on for any medical purposes.
 It is intended to provide information that can help you manage your well-being.
 If you have any concerns about your health, please talk to a healthcare provider.